-Slightly updated version of very first trackball marketed by Kensington - TurboMouse #62350 (rebadged Assimilation Process AP07045 Mac Turbo Touch).
+Slightly updated version of very first trackball marketed by Kensington - TurboMouse #62350 (rebadged Assimilation Process AP07045 Mac Turbo Touch released in 1985).
 Physically identical, but with updated PCB modified due to Apple's transition from quadrature to ADB interface.
 Existing board was used as much as possible: even 8-pin cable connector was still present, while just 4 pins required for ADB actually wired.
 Mounting places for components required for quadrature output and input are left unpopulated, of course.

 The case was also slightly updated: panel-mounted DB-9 connector for daisy-chained mouse removed, and PCB-mounted variant of DIN-4 added on different place - probably, to reduce the manufacturing & assembling cost.

 Mechanics of original Assimilation trackball was left 100%-intact.
 Unfortunately, ball bearings used, Japanese 7R4A made by KYK, are not stainless.
 Subsequently, they developed severe damage of surface due to corrosion: